 - 4. Set parameters according to the following figure. - Password: access code generated in Step 2 - User: aom_access_code - URL: {URI-scheme}://{Endpoint}/v1/{project_id} - URI-scheme: protocol used to transmit requests.
 Currently, all APIs use HTTPS. - Endpoint: domain name or IP address of the server bearing the REST service.
-The endpoint varies according to services in different regions. - project_id: project ID, which can be viewed in the project list on the My Credentials page.
+The endpoint varies according to services in different regions.
+It can be obtained from Regions and Endpoints. - project_id: project ID, which can be viewed in the project list on the My Credentials page.